cabforum/archive/docs/EVG.md

 ### 9.2.8.
 Subject Organization Identifier Field

-Certificate field: organizationIdentifier (OID: 2.5.4.97) Required/Optional: Optional
+**Certificate field:** organizationIdentifier (OID: 2.5.4.97)

+**Required/Optional:** Optional

-Contents: If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.
+**Contents:** If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

-The organizationIdentifier MUST be encoded as a PrintableString or UTF8String (see RFC 5280).
+The organizationIdentifier MUST be encoded as a PrintableString or UTF8String.

 The Registration Scheme MUST be identified using the using the following structure in the presented order:

 • 3 character Registration Scheme identifier;
 • 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code “XG” shall be used;
+• For NTR identifiers, if required under Section 9.2.5, a 2 character ISO 3166-2 identifier for the subdivision (state or province) of the nation in which the Registration Scheme is operated, preceded by plus "+" (0x2B (ASCII), U+002B (UTF-8));
+• (optional) 2-8 character Registration Reference provider without country code (A-Z uppercase only, no separator) as registrationReferenceProvider, preceded by a percent "%" (0x25 (ASCII) U+0025 (UTF-8)); and
 • hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
-• if required under Section 9.2.5, a 2 character ISO 3166-2 identifier for the subdivision (state or province) of the nation in which the Registration Scheme is operated, followed by hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8)); and
 • Registration Reference allocated in accordance with the identified Registration Scheme

 As in section 9.2.5, the specified location information MUST match the scope of the registration being referenced.

 Examples:

 NTRGB-12345678
-NTRUS-CA-12345678
+NTRUS+CA-12345678
+NTRJP%ABCDEF-12345678

 VATDE-123456789

 PSDBE-NBB-1234.567.890

 Registration Schemes listed in Appendix H are currently recognized as valid under these guidelines.

 The CA SHALL:

-a) confirm that the organization represented by the Registration Reference is the same as the organization named in the organizationName field as specified in Section 9.2.1 within the context of the subject’s jurisdiction as specified in
+1. confirm that the organization represented by the Registration Reference is the same as the organization named in the organizationName field as specified in Section 9.2.1 within the context of the subject’s jurisdiction as specified in Section 9.2.5;
-   Section 9.2.5;
-b) further verify the Registration Reference matches other information verified in accordance with section 11;
+2. further verify the Registration Reference matches other information verified in accordance with section 11;
-c) take appropriate measures to disambiguate between different organizations as described in Appendix H for each Registration Scheme;
+3. take appropriate measures to disambiguate between different organizations as described in Appendix H for each Registration Scheme;
-d) Apply the validation rules relevant to the Registration Scheme as specified in Appendix H.
+4. Apply the validation rules relevant to the Registration Scheme as specified in Appendix H.

 ### 9.2.9.
-Subject Organization Identifier Field

-Certificate field: euPSD2AuthorizationNumber (OID: 2.23.140.3.1)
-Verbose OID: {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140)
-              certificate-extensions(3) eu-psd2-authorization-number(1) }
-Required/Optional: Optional
-Contents: If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

-The Registration Scheme MUST be encoded as described by the following ASN.1 grammar:

-RegistrationScheme ::= BEGIN

-    euPSD2AuthorizationNumber ::= SEQUENCE {
-        RegistrationSchemeIdentifier   PrintableString,
-        RegistrationCountry            PrintableString,
-        RegistrationStateorProvince    PrintableString,
-        RegistrationReference          PrintableString
-    }

-END

-where the subfields and have the same meanings and restrictions described in Section 9.2.8.
-The CA SHALL validate the contents using the requirements in Section 9.2.8.

-### 9.2.10.
 Other Subject Attributes

 All other optional attributes, when present within the subject field, MUST contain information that has been verified by the CA. CAs SHALL NOT include Fully-Qualified Domain Names in Subject attributes except as specified in Sections 9.2.1 and SHALL NOT include any Subject Organization Information except as specified in Section 9.2.
 Optional subfields within the Subject field MUST either contain information verified by the CA or MUST be left empty.
 Metadata such as '.', '-', and ' ' characters, and/or any other indication that the field is empty, absent or incomplete, MUST not be used.